BULL RUN colored school (See also Aldie Colored)

 - 1930/31 Academic Year: Cornelia Smith was elected by the School Board on June 10, 1930.
 Source: Loudoun Times Mirror Staff.
 (1930, June 12).
 School Board Holds Its Regular Session.
 Loudoun Times Mirror, p.
 1.

 1909.
-The former Bull Run School, now a residence, was … erected in 1909 as a replacement for the 1890 building and was a typical one-room frame, front-gable schoolhouse.
-It was also named Bull Run School after its location on the east slope of Bull Run Mountain.
+The former Bull Run School, now a residence, was … erected in 1909 as a replacement for the 1890 building as a typical one-room frame, front-gable schoolhouse.
+The land was donated by Albert Hall, grandfather to Betsy Stewart (Robinson), who now lives next door.
+The structure named Bull Run School after its location on the east slope of Bull Run Mountain.
 Current address Current address: 23965 New Mountain Road, Bowmantown.
 Source: History Matters Staff.
 (2004).
 Loudoun County African-American Historical Architectural Resources Survey.
 Leesburg: Balch Library and Loudoun County Board of Supervisors. pp 38/39.
+Interview of Betsy Stewart by Larry Roeder 8/19/2017.

 An undated petition signed by 28 patrons to the School board appealed for an extra room for Bull Run, due to overcrowded conditions.
 Bull Run Request for a Room.
 Location: Colored Petitions, LCPS Archives.